Dung24-6/Dung24-6/README.md

 _**If we have a positive mental attitude, then even when surrounded by hostility, we shall not lack inner peace.**_

 Dalai Lama

+_**Love does not consist of gazing at each other, but in looking together in the same direction.**_

+Antoine de Saint-Exupéry